tiprankstipranks

 If tariffs and other restrictions on imported goods are imposed by the U.S. government, our revenue and operations may be materially and adversely affected.

 A portion of the raw materials used by us to manufacture our products are obtained, directly or indirectly, from companies located outside of the United States.
+There is currently significant uncertainty about the future relationship between the U.S. and various other countries with respect to trade policies and tariffs.
 Recently, tariffs have been imposed on imports from certain countries outside of the United States.
-Further trade restrictions and/or tariffs may be forthcoming, and may be dependent on evolving domestic and international political developments.
-Certain international trade agreements may also be at risk.
-Tariffs and similar trade restrictions may stagnate the general economy, impact our relationships with and access to our suppliers, and/or materially and adversely affect our business, financial condition and results of operations.
-These and future tariffs, as well as any other global trade or supply chain developments, bring with them uncertainty.
+For example, the Trump administration has instituted substantial changes to U.S. foreign trade policy with respect to China and other countries, including a significant increase in tariffs on goods imported into the U.S., and has signaled possibly imposing further restrictions on international trade.
+As a result, further trade restrictions and/or tariffs may be forthcoming.
+Certain international trade agreements may also be at risk, as the current U.S. administration has voiced some opposition in respect thereof.
+These factors may stagnate the economy, impact relationships with and access to suppliers, increase the costs of certain raw materials we purchase, and/or materially and adversely affect our business, financial condition and results of operations.
+These and future tariffs, as well as any other global trade developments, bring with them uncertainty.
 We cannot predict future changes to imports covered by tariffs or which countries will be included or excluded from such tariffs.
 The reactions of other countries and resulting actions on the United States and similarly situated companies could negatively impact our business, financial condition and results of operations.

 Litigation & Legal Liabilities - Risk 1